What is Tai Chi Chuan

 Yang Luchan (1800-1873) the father of the Yang-style Tai Chi Chuan learned the original Chen Style Tai Chi Chuan as a boy.
 In later years he changed the Chen Style form for conventional purposes.
 By dropping some of the more challenging moves, he created a more natural and comfortable form.
 Shortened by his son and further simplified by his grandson, this routine became known as Yang-Style Tai Chi Chuan.
 Popular for its simplicity and relaxing movements, Yang Style Tai Chi Chuan is most widely known for its ease of practice and health benefits.

-Please Note: Yang Style Tai Chi Chuan is an advanced class for Level I and II students only.
-New students wishing to join should have permission from the instructor and/or genuine knowledge of the Basic Principles/Postures of Tai Chi Chuan which are primarily taught in the Tai Chi Basics/Therapeutic Qigong classes.
+Yang Style Tai Chi Chuan is an advanced class for Level I and II students only.
+New students wishing to join Level I or II should have permission from the instructor and/or genuine knowledge of the Basic Principles/Postures of Tai Chi Chuan which are primarily taught in the Tai Chi Basics/Therapeutic Qigong classes.
 Please contact the instructor if you have any questions.
 Thank you.